 I’m going to tell you a true story today, and offer advice on how to handle it should it happen to you.
-Before we jump in, it’s important that there are many ways to terrorize other people.
+Before we jump in, it’s important to note that there are many ways to terrorize other people.
 It can be done physically, verbally, through manipulation, and many other forms.
 Today we’re going to focus on perhaps the most dangerous form for kids with food allergies.

 A child, allergic to peanuts, was sitting at the allergy table in the cafeteria.
 Knowing they were allergic to peanuts, two kids decided to throw peanut shells at the child.
 The other allergy child at the table quickly got an adult to help with the matter.